lzwjava/blog-source/notes/2025-08-03-ai-vs-websites-en.md

 ---
-title: "AI vs. Websites: Key Differences"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: 'AI vs. Websites: Key Differences'
 translated: false
-generated: true
-image: false
 ---

 Yes, your points are reasonable and highlight important nuances about the role of AI in processing and presenting information compared to traditional websites and interactive platforms.
 Let’s break them down: